-Instead of bringing cakes, cookies and wine when you visit friends and family for the holidays, give gifts of food that are not confectionary, and ask family to do the same.
+Instead of bringing cakes, cookies, lollies and wine when you visit friends and family for the holidays, give gifts of more nourishing, tasty foods they can enjoy, and ask family to do the same for you.
 Some ideas to try:

-• Chutney, sauces, mustards or preserves – maybe even homemade
+- Chutney, pasta sauces, mustards or preserves – maybe even homemade

-• Ornamental glass jars filled with layers of nuts, seeds or dried fruits
+- Ornamental glass jars filled with layers of nuts, seeds, muesli or dried fruits

 8. Drink plenty of water